The bixplot: A variation on the boxplot suited for bimodal data: Real data examples

 The rug colors can also be mapped to a categorical variable.
 In the right hand panel of Figure~\ref{fig:rugcolor} the rug lines are colored according to the species variable with levels Adelie, Chinstrap and Gentoo.
 This panel also illustrates the option to plot the bixplots horizontally.
 We see at a glace that Gentoo penguins tend to have a smaller \texttt{bill\_depth} and longer \texttt{flipper\_length}.
 In the Supplementary Material the rugs of the iris data are colored by their species too.
 There we also color the rugs of continuous variables in the Titanic data \citep{Friendly2019} by a categorical variable.

 The bixplots in this note and the Supplementary Material can be drawn with both our Python and \textsf{R} implementations.
-In fact, Figures~\ref{fig:latency+billength}, \ref{fig:rugcolor}, \ref{fig:topgear}, and \ref{fig:titanic} were made in Python, and the others in \textsf{R}.
+In fact, Figures~\ref{fig:latency+billength}, \ref{fig:rugcolor}, \ref{fig:kingfisher}, \ref{fig:topgear}, and \ref{fig:titanic} were made in Python, and the others in \textsf{R}.
 The plot commands can be very short due to their default options.
-We ensured that option names closely match those of boxplots in \textsf{R} and the \texttt{seaborn.violinplot()} function in Python, so existing calls to these functions will often run with bixplot as well.
+We ensured that option names closely match those of \texttt{boxplot} in \textsf{R} and of \texttt{seaborn.violinplot} in Python, so existing calls to these functions will often run with \texttt{bixplot} as well.